azharris1964/azharris1964/README.md

   <li>CSMA 214 Applied Mathematics</li>
 </ul>

-In the branch title "gh.pages" you will find the source code for the website that describes the various assingments.
+In the branch title "gh-pages" you will find the source code for the website that describes the various assingments.